ASE G1 Maintenance & Lt. Repair Practice Test

 Answer A is wrong.
 Fans provide airflow while the vehicle is at rest.
 Airflow through the condenser is vital for automotive air conditioning performance.

 Answer B is wrong.
-While the vehicle is moving, ram air is passing through the condenser.
+While the vehicle accelerates and travels forward, ram air passes through the condenser.
 While at a stop, the weak fan motor is not pulling enough air through, resulting in a loss of heat transfer.

 Answer C is correct.
 This is an EXCEPT type question.
 A faulty blower motor or blower motor resister affects the air volume at the passenger's compartment interior vents.